peterdorsi/lowendscript/readme.md

  - dropbear (SSH)
  - iptables (firewall)
- - dash (replaces bash)
  - syslogd
- - MySQL (v5.5+ without Innodb, configured for lowend VPS)
- - PHP-FPM (v5.3+ with APC installed and configured)
  - exim4 (light mail server)
  - nginx (v1.2+ from dotdeb, configured for lowend VPS.
 Change worker_processes in nginx.conf according to number of CPUs)
- - vim, nano, mc, htop, iftop & iotop
+ - nano, mc, htop, iftop & iotop

 Includes sample nginx config files for PHP sites.
 You can create a basic site shell (complete with nginx vhost) like this: